Creative Community for Peace: Celebrity involvement

 The BDS movement was active in trying to get Alicia Keys not to visit Israel.
-CCFP worked with her management team to help facilitate her trip.
-They also connected her with Idan Raichel, whom they say is focused on using music as a means of peace and co-existence.
-Keys performed in Israel with a multi-cultural group of musicians.
+CCFP worked with her management team to facilitate her trip.
+It also connected her with Idan Raichel, whom it says is focused on using music as a means of peace and coexistence.
+Keys performed in Israel with a multicultural group of musicians.

-Bhad Bhabie made an appearance at CCFP's 2019 Ambassadors of Peace event.
+Bhad Bhabie appeared at CCFP's 2019 Ambassadors of Peace event.
 She posted a picture of herself at the event, tagging CCFP and captioning it "BHABIE SUPPORTS PEACE BICH".

-Despite BDS protests, she went ahead with a concert in Tel Aviv-Yafo.
+Despite BDS protests, she gave a concert in Tel Aviv-Yafo.

 CCFP worked closely with Cyndi Lauper and her team on a trip to Israel, organizing an event at Tel Aviv's LGBT Center.
-Lauper praised Israel's "warmth, democracy and diversity."
-Times of Israel describes the event as a "huge success for Israel advocacy".
+Lauper praised Israel's "warmth, democracy and diversity".
+The Times of Israel called the event a "huge success for Israel advocacy".

 Diane Warren is active with CCFP.
-Brian Fishbach says "the arts are a vital mechanism in creating lasting change" and "Diane Warren knows what it takes to bridge divides."
-And Warren says "nothing can change the world like music."

-In 2013, Eric Burdon cancelled a show in Tel Aviv after pressure from BDS activists.
+In 2013, Eric Burdon canceled a show in Tel Aviv after pressure from BDS activists.
 According to CCFP, the BDS activism was "violent" and Burdon feared for his safety.
-CCFP reached out to him, convinced him he would be safe in Israel, and went ahead with the originally planned show.
+CCFP reached out to him and convinced him he would be safe in Israel, after which Burdon performed there.